tvschaitanya/colorsense/README.md

 Contributions welcome!
 Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgements

 - Google AI Studio for providing the Gemini API (though any AI API can be used)
 - The Next.js team for their framework
-- All contributors and users of ColorSense